LinkedIn Recruiter Lite vs. Professional: Is the $170/mo Worth It? (June 2026)

 Dover's Recruiter Marketplace connects you with fractional recruiters who handle end-to-end sourcing for $2,000 to $7,000 per hire.
 These aren't junior sourcers learning on your dime.
 They're professionals with 10-15 years of experience who already know how to craft outreach sequences, run Boolean searches, and qualify candidates before they reach your inbox.

 You're paying for qualified candidates in your pipeline, not monthly access to a database.
-The hourly model lets you scale recruiting effort up when you're hiring and pause when you're not.
+The hourly recruiting model lets you scale recruiting effort up when you're hiring and pause when you're not.

 The outcome is filled roles, not lists of potential contacts you still need to screen and schedule yourself.

 This approach suits teams that want predictable hiring costs, faster response from candidates, and less internal time spent coordinating outreach, follow-ups, and early-stage screening work.
+If you're still unsure which option fits, this guide on what type of recruiter is best can help you decide.

 Instead of subscribing to search tools you'll operate yourself, hire someone to do the work for you.